 1. Continuum of Care Governance

-Theare responsible for governance of the HMIS. are the lead planning groups for efforts to end homelessness and for implementing and operating homeless service delivery systems in the tate of Vermont.
-As such and under HUD policy (24 CFR part 580) the CoCs are responsible for HMIS oversight and implementation, including planning, software selection, HMIS Lead Agency and setting up and managing the HMIS in compliance with HUD’s national HMIS Standards.
-The CoCs’ oversight and governance responsibilities are carried out by the HMIS A (described below), which reviews and approves all HMIS policies and procedures.
+The CoCs are responsible for governance of the HMIS.
+They are the lead planning groups for efforts to end homelessness and for implementing and operating homeless service delivery systems in the state of Vermont.
+As such, and under HUD policy (24 CFR part 580) the CoCs are responsible for HMIS oversight and implementation, including planning, software selection, designation of the HMIS Lead Agency and setting up and managing the HMIS in compliance with HUD’s national HMIS Standards.
+The CoCs’ oversight and governance responsibilities are carried out by the HMIS Advisory Committee (described below), which reviews and approves all HMIS policies and procedures.

 2. HMIS Lead Agency Designation

-The CoCs designate the HMIS Lead Agency to manage HMIS operations on behalf, and to provide HMIS administrative functions at the direction of the CoCs through the CoCs and the HMIS A.
+The CoCs designate the HMIS Lead Agency to manage HMIS operations on their behalf, and to provide HMIS administrative functions at the direction of the CoCs through the CoCs’ Committee of Directors and the HMIS Advisory Committee.

-3.
+3. HMIS Advisory Committee

-The CoCs members and HMIS Partner Agencies actively participate with the HMIS Lead Agency through the HMIS in the management of the HMIS.
-The HMIS is responsible for establishing policies, procedures, and protocols for functions essential to the viability and success of the HMIS, including, but not limited to, data privacy, data quality, analysis, reporting, data sharing protocols.
+The CoCs’ members and HMIS Partner Agencies actively participate with the HMIS Lead Agency, through the HMIS Advisory Committee, in the management of the HMIS.
+The HMIS Advisory Committee is responsible for establishing policies, procedures, and protocols for functions essential to the viability and success of the HMIS, including, but not limited to, data privacy, data quality, analysis, reporting, and data sharing protocols.
 All Partner Agencies are welcome and encouraged to participate on the HMIS Advisory Committee.
 It is best practice to have a representative from each local CoC to ensure shared responsibility and accountability, but not required.

-3.1 Requirements
+3.1 Advisory Committee Requirements

-Meetings - meetings will be held .
-Important HMIS policy items that emerge in between meetings will be handled by the via email, conference call, or an online meeting.
+Meetings - Committee meetings will be held annually.
+Important HMIS policy items that emerge in between meetings will be handled by the Committee via email, conference call, or an online meeting.

-Attendance - members are required to attend all meetings.
-If a member cannot attend meeting, they will give advance notice and send an appropriate .
+Attendance - Committee members are required to attend all meetings.
+If a Committee member cannot attend a meeting, they will, if able, give advance notice and send an appropriate proxy.

-Accessibility - members will be publicly identified and available for contact by HMIS users and gencies throughout the state.
+Accessibility - Committee members will be publicly identified and available for contact by HMIS users and Partner Agencies throughout the state.

-Policies and Procedures - Approval of , procedures and HMIS protocols will be attempted through consensus and conversation but will ultimately be decided by simple majority.
+Policies and Procedures - Approval of policies, procedures and HMIS protocols will be attempted through consensus and conversation, but will ultimately be decided by simple majority.
+A majority of the Advisory Committee is one half plus one of the members present at the meeting when the vote is taking place.

-– members
+Committee member compensation – Committee members provide their time in kind to the Advisory Committee and do not receive monetary compensation from the Lead Agency or CoCs for participation or work performed on behalf of the committee

 4. Funding